 The food scene was another highlight why I fell for Antigua, notably its street food.
 Each night around the Iglesia La Merced Church, vendors set up shop selling everything from empanadas to pupusas, an Ecuadorian cheese stuffed tortilla staple.

-Then there are the buffet style restaurants that caught my eye and stomach.
+Then there are the buffet-style restaurants that caught my eye and stomach.
 This feast offers great value.
 You pick 3 items (or more) and tuck in.
 This includes interesting stewed dishes, guacamole, and plenty of beans.

 Not only did I find the people of Antigua friendly and helpful, I found the dogs great.
-Specifically, our bodyguard that escorted us during a late night stumble home.
+Specifically, the bodyguard that escorted us during a late-night stumble home.
 Although I found Guatemalan’s friendly, crime is common with tourists being targeted.
 This was on the back of my mind as we navigated our way to our hotel at 2:00 in the morning.
 Thankfully, a random dog decided to follow us home, chasing away other dogs and a suspicious car that stopped us along the way.

 What.
 A. Country.

-Lastly on why I fell for Antigua is the mix of expats in the area.
+Lastly on why I fell for Antigua is the mix of ex-pats in the area.
 Clearly I am not the only one loving this city.
 We made Irish friends at an Irish pub, tried to enjoy trivia night with the worst American trivia hosts ever, and partied at the hippest bar in Central America – Café No Sé.
 Trust.
 This bar is not to be missed.

 What say you?